kubeflow/website/content/en/docs/components/training/reference/fine-tuning.md

 +++
-title = "Fine-Tuning with Training Operator" description = "How Training Operator performs fine-tuning on Kubernetes" weight = 10
+title = "LLM Fine-Tuning with Training Operator" description = "How Training Operator performs fine-tuning on Kubernetes" weight = 10
 +++